NauTaro/GTA-SAMP-TRANSLATOR-MOD/README.md

 ## ⚙️ Configuration Options

-Inside the menu, you can set the following[cite: 1]:
+Inside the menu, you can set the following:

 1. **My language**: Select the language in which YOU want to read the chat.
 2. **Server language**: Select the language spoken by the other players (the language your outgoing messages will be translated into).